PARTY PLANNING A-Z

 It´s all about the details!
 Everything from invitation, activities, food and beverages, decorating, music to table setting should be a red thread for the theme.
 It can sometimes be difficult to choose among all the details you find.
 Second hand stores, Wish and other large stores often have fun details at a reasonable price.

 There are some things that can't be planned and anticipated.
 There may be guests who won't be able to participate and announce that quite late.
 That can affect table seating plans, the division into teams and planned help from guests during the party.
 If that happens you have to be flexible and able to do a quick change.
 It may not affect the party so much, but if lots of details and preparations that have been made, and especially if it includes activities that certain guest should participate in, some things can have to be done in the last minute.
 If you have an early RSVP date and that guests should have paid their cover charge a while before the party can help you confirm who's going to attend the party.
 Some things you can't plan (eg late cancellation due to illness).
 If you don't like changes you should probably have activities that aren't dependent on if a guest is coming or not.
 Sometimes you also have to be flexible during the party.
 You have to feel the mood at the party and some planned activities may be prioritized and others may be improvised to suit the guests and there wishes.
 Being responsive to how the party turn out and being flexible and able to change the plan can also be a winning concept.
-Perhaps you won't have time for all the planned activities - don't hurry up and try to do everything on the schedule despite the lack of time just because you have planned it..
+Perhaps you won't have time for all the planned activities - don't hurry up and try to do everything on the schedule despite the lack of time just because you have planned it...
+When you plan a party often unexpected things can happen and it´s rarely included in the timeframe.
+If you try to prepare everything that can be done in advance you have more room to be flexible when things happen that takes extra time.

 Before a theme party, the question must be asked: Who should be invited?
 This may depend on many factors.
 What is the occasion?
 Is it a party for friends or is it eg a birthday, a wedding or other event where both relatives and friends (who may be the same :-)) will be invited to?
 If the place for the party already is decided, the guest list also must considerate how many people fit in to the place.
 Sometimes it may be difficult to know who you should invite and not and you can count on the fact that there are always some guests that won't be able to participate.
 If it's a smaller party and only a certain number of guest can be invited, I usually try to figure out which constellations are the best.
 It can be friends who know each other already or friends that I would like to introduce to each other.
 Preferably, I would always like to invite everyone I know ...
 But that´s not always doable.